MikeBild/introduction-python/README.md

 # Introduction to Python

-> A modular Pythpn course for beginners and experienced developers.
+> A practical Python course for beginners and experienced developers.

 Structure: